francesco75/fashion-style/README.md

      I have the good responsive and the tables respond very well.
      I fixed the responsive tables and chart for each page.

--Ipad
+- Ipad
     I have the good responsive and the tables respond very well.
     I fixed the responsive tables and chart for each page.
     Payment.php : I fixed the class h1 to have more responsive for ipad mini 4, ipad 10, ipad pro 9,ipad pro 10 instead I left the standard h1 for
                     Ipad pro 12 .
--Laptop- Small Screen
+- Laptop- Small Screen
       All the pages have the good responsive.
--Extra large Screen
+- Extra large Screen
       All the pages have the good responsive
--Iphone Landscape - Android Landscape
+- Iphone Landscape - Android Landscape
       All the pages have the good responsive.
       Product.php I fixed the reviews chart.